 - Saxophone, Trumpet, Trombone and Doubles: should also include several scales covering the range of the instrument at quarter note = 120.
 Repertoire performed may include classical (concerto repertoire or technical etude) and jazz (performing the head of the tune and two choruses of improvisation).

 Optional Supporting Materials: Applicants may submit supporting materials in addition to their pre-screen video recording.
 These materials may include audio recordings, press materials, additional videos, website examples, etc. These materials can be uploaded where indicated on SlideRoom (supporting materials will not be accepted via mail).
 Applicants are asked to be selective when choosing such materials.
 It is not advantageous to overwhelm the faculty committee with optional supporting materials.

 Based on the result of the pre-screen video recording, the faculty will invite a select group of applicants to the USC campus in Los Angeles for a live audition.
 If invited, it is REQUIRED that you audition live in person (It is not possible to be admitted to this program by recording).

 Live auditions are typically 15 minutes long.
 Applicants should prepare three to five selections for the faculty to choose from.
 These selections may be the same as submitted on the pre-screen video recording or entirely different selections.
 The faculty panel may wish to hear selections in their entirety or excerpts.
 The faculty also reserve the right to modify the audition format at any time to evaluate the potential of each individual candidate.

-The following equipment will be provided at the live auditions: microphones, piano, keyboard, audio play-back equipment (CD and iPod inputs), amplifiers for bass and guitar, 5-piece drum kit with crash, ride, and hi-hat cymbals.
+The following equipment will be provided at the live auditions: microphones, piano, keyboard, audio play-back equipment (Phone and iPod inputs), amplifiers for bass and guitar, 5-piece drum kit with crash, ride, and hi-hat cymbals.

 Accompanists will not be provided.
-However, applicants are welcome to accompany themselves, bring accompanying musicians with them to the audition, or bring recorded accompaniment on CD or iPod.
+However, applicants are welcome to accompany themselves, bring accompanying musicians with them to the audition, or bring recorded accompaniment on Phone or iPod.
 A capella vocal auditions are discouraged.

 If your instrument is not listed, please contact the USC Thornton Admissions office for audition details.